riteshmaurya089/riteshmaurya089.github.io/README.md

-# Student Portfolio Analyser
+# Portfolio

-## Maximum Marks - 34

 ```
- ✅ Submitted link is a github.io link - 1 mark
- ✅ Basic components (navbar, about, skills, projects, contact) present with respective IDs - 1 mark
+ ✅ Basic components (navbar, about, skills, projects, contact) present with respective IDs
- ✅ Navbar contains required elements with respective IDs - 1 mark
+ ✅ Navbar contains required elements with respective IDs
- ✅ Elements of the navbar are linked to the respective sections  - 5 marks
+ ✅ Elements of the navbar are linked to the respective sections
- ✅ Name is present - 1 mark
+ ✅ Name is present
- ✅ Formal introduction is present - 1 mark
+ ✅ Formal introduction is present
- ✅ About section is titled - 1 marks
+ ✅ About section is titled
- ✅ Professional photo is present - 1 marks
+ ✅ Professional photo is present
- ✅ Minimum of 4 samples of projects are present - 2 marks
+ ✅ Minimum of 4 samples of projects are present
- ✅ All project cards have an image, title, deployed link, repository link - 4 marks
+ ✅ All project cards have an image, title, deployed link, repository link
- ✅ Each skills card has the corresponding image and name - 1 mark
+ ✅ Each skills card has the corresponding image and name
- ✅ Links to GitHub and LinkedIn profiles are present - 2 marks
+ ✅ Links to GitHub and LinkedIn profiles are present
- ✅ Phone number is present - 1 mark
+ ✅ Phone number is present
- ✅ Email address is present - 1 mark
+ ✅ Email address is present
- ✅ Resume buttons are present in the Resume section and the Home/About section - 2 marks
+ ✅ Resume buttons are present in the Resume section and the Home/About section
- ✅ Clicking on the resume button in the Resume section opens the link in a new tab and downloads the resume in PDF format - 2 marks
+ ✅ Clicking on the resume button in the Resume section opens the link in a new tab and downloads the resume in PDF format
- ✅ Clicking on the resume button in the Home/About section section opens the link in a new tab and downloads the resume in PDF format - 2 marks
+ ✅ Clicking on the resume button in the Home/About section section opens the link in a new tab and downloads the resume in PDF format
- ✅ GitHub calendar heatmap is present - 1 mark
+ ✅ GitHub calendar heatmap is present
- ✅ GitHub streak stats are present - 1 mark
+ ✅ GitHub streak stats are present
- ✅ GitHub top languages card is present - 1 mark
+ ✅ GitHub top languages card is present
- ✅ GitHub stats card is present - 1 mark
+ ✅ GitHub stats card is present
- ✅ Checked tech words in user about section - 1 mark
+ ✅ Checked tech words in user about section

 ```

-#### You haven't been taught cypress to run the test cases locally, you can see the passed/ failed test cases and test errors on CP itself.

-#### CP will attempt to take screenshots of each component in your portfolio.
-You can view these screenshots in the "Screenshots" dropdown in the logs page.
-The marks allotted to you are independent of these.

-## Some Rules to follow:-

-- Before writing a single line of code please read the problem statement very carefully.
-- If you don't follow these rules you might not get any marks even if you do everything correctly.
-- Have a look at the TestErrors on the logs page and Google them if any of your test cases have failed to figure out what might have gone wrong.

 ## Problem Statement and Instructions:-